zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## Introduction

-This lab walks you through the steps to create an Extract and a Replicat in the Oracle GoldenGate deployment console.
+This lab walks you through the steps to create an Extract and a Replicat in the Oracle GoldenGate Deployment Console.

 Estimated Lab Time: 10 minutes